danbroz/jokegpt.net/README.md

 Using the above generates a lot better results.

-Would you like to refine this and turn into a app or product?
+Would you like to refine this and turn it into an app or product?
 I'll make this into the application of your dreams.

 Contact me danbroz@gmail.com